Beth-Uhlenbeck equation for the thermodynamics of fluctuations in a generalised 2+1D Gross-Neveu model: Beyond Mean Field

-where the negative sign corresponds to the fields $\Phi_{1,2}$ and the positive sign to the $\Phi_{3,4}$ and $\vec k = \vec p + \vec q$.
-Following the convention used in the NJL model, we will denote the fields $\Phi_{1,2}$ as scalar field $\sigma$ and $\Phi_{3,4}$ as the pseudo-scalar field $\varphi$.
-BY evaluating the gaussian integral we find the relation between polarisation function and the grand potential.
+{where $\nu_m$ is the bosonic Matsubara frequency and the upper (lower) sign holds for $i=1,2 ~(3,4)$ } and $\vec k = \vec p - \vec q$.
+Following the convention used in the NJL model, we will denote the fields $\Phi_{1,2}$ as scalar field $\sigma$ and $\Phi_{3,4}$ as pseudo-scalar field $\varphi$.
+By evaluating the Gaussian integral {over the field fluctuations $\delta\Phi_i$, we find the relationship between the fluctuation contribution to the grand potential $\Omega_{\text{fl}}(T,\mu)$ and the polarization function,}